agonzale34/sdc-lane-lines-detection/writeup.md

 #### 6. Overlay the original image with the final lines
-at the end of the pipeline I return the overlap image.
+At the end of the pipeline I return the overlap image that combine the original with the final lines.

 ## Test images